-The cause of eczema is not fully understood, but it is believe to be triggered by an overactive immune system that responds aggressively to the presence of irritants that the normal immune system would ignore.
-Eczema is also caused in part by an abnormal response to self proteins that are part of the body.
+The cause of eczema is not fully understood, but an overactive immune system is likely to be partly responsible.
+An overactive immune system responds to the presence of irritants that it would normally ignore.
+Eczema is also caused in part by an abnormal response to proteins that are part of the body.

-Under normal conditions, the immune system has been trained to ignore proteins that are part of the human body and only to attack proteins from invaders like bacteria or viruses.
-In eczema, the immune systems loses the ability to distinguish between the two, and inflammation is the result.
-The inflammatory skin condition is more common in children and adults who also have hayfever and asthma.
+Under normal conditions, the immune system ignores proteins that are part of the human body.
+It only attacks proteins from invaders like bacteria and viruses.
+In the case of eczema, the immune system loses the ability to distinguish between substances that are naturally present and foreign invaders.
+As a result, inflammation occurs.

-Eczema is characterized by flare-ups, when one or more eczema symptoms appear on the skin for a period of time before disappearing.
-These flare-ups can be triggered by several factors, usually depending on the type of eczema you have.
+Eczema is characterized by flare-ups, during which one or more symptoms appear on the skin.
+These flare-ups can be caused by several factors, depending on the type of eczema you have.
 For example, flare-ups related to contact dermatitis could be caused by a fragrance that you are allergic to, while other types of eczema could be triggered by the weather.

-Many household chemicals, such as those found in cleaners and certain detergents, can dry out the skin and trigger eczema symptoms.
+Many household chemicals, such as those found in cleaners and soaps, can dry out the skin and trigger eczema symptoms.
 Products containing perfumes can be particularly bad for people who suffer from allergen-related contact dermatitis.
 This type of eczema is part of an allergic reaction.